KristinaMoran/RealTimeBusTracking/readme.md

 # RealTimeBusTracking

-The Real Time Bus Tracking shows the bus stop animation of the ride from MIT to Harvard with markers showing where both MIT and Harvard University are.
+The Real Time Bus Tracking shows the bus stop animation of the ride from SBU to MIT with markers showing where both MIT and Stony Brook University are located.

 ## How To Run

 Download index.html, styles.css and mapanimation.js files to the same directory on your computer.
 Load the index.html file into your browser.
-Press the 'Bus Map between MIT and Harvard' button to see the marker for MIT move along the bus route to Harvard -Tested on Chrome Version 101.0.4951.41
+Press the 'Bus Map From SBU to MIT' button to see the marker for MIT move along the bus route to Harvard -Tested on Chrome Version 101.0.4951.41

 ## Roadmap

+Add function to add lines as a stop is made.

-Add function on how to walk and drive between places.
+Add function on how to drive back

 Add other map layers for example street view and outdoors.

 ## MIT License